 The 10th anniversary of Japan’s nuclear accident would have gone unnoticed in China had it not been for Yoshihide Suga government’s surprise announcement on Tuesday that it would drain the highly radioactive effluent containing tritium and other dangerous impurities into the sea because the onsite containers would be filled to the brim by 2022.

-“Japan is irresponsible as it has not exhausted its options but it decided to brush off domestic and foreign objections to discharge the water into the sea… Japan has to shoulder its obligation and must not move down that path without making a prior and full consultation and consensus with related countries and the International Atomic Energy Agency (IAEA),” said Zhao, stressing China’s right to pursue the issue.
+“Japan is irresponsible as it has not exhausted its options but instead it decided to brush off domestic and foreign objections… Japan has to shoulder its obligation and must not move down that path without making a prior and full consultation and consensus with related countries and the International Atomic Energy Agency (IAEA),” said Zhao, stressing China’s right to pursue the issue.

-Professor Huo Zhengxin, an international law expert with the China University of Political Science and Law, was quoted by state mouthpiece media Xinhua as saying that as a signatory to the United Nations Convention on the Law of the Sea (UNCLOS), Japan could not escape the hefty legal fallout if radioactive pollutants from Fukushima permeated into the Pacific and went all the way up the food chain to human beings.
+Professor Huo Zhengxin, an international law expert with the China University of Political Science and Law in Beijing, was quoted by state news agency Xinhua as saying that as a signatory to the United Nations Convention on the Law of the Sea (UNCLOS), Japan could not escape the hefty legal fallout if radioactive pollutants from Fukushima permeated into the Pacific and went all the way up the food chain to human beings.

 Zhu Jianzhen, the vice-president of Guangdong Ocean University, told Asia Times that China and other parties to the UN Convention including South Korea could collectively sue Japan and demand compensation if the Suga administration implemented the plan.